The best iPad for video editing

 Reasons to avoid

 Faster, thinner and more beautiful than ever before, the new iPad Pro 13 (M4, 2024) features several improvements that make it a fantastic pick for video editing.
-Its OLED screen technology offers improved contrast, and the slate will be compatible with the new Apple Pencil Pro.
-Plus, its powerful M4 chip looks set to offer enough power to easily handle more demanding tasks like video editing.
+Its OLED screen technology offers improved contrast, and the slate is compatible with the new Apple Pencil Pro.
+Plus, its powerful M4 chip offers enough power to easily handle more demanding tasks like video editing.

-Despite its thin, 5.1mm frame, this is a robust tablet that will provide an excellent surface for video editing, though it's a little larger than some of its less powerful siblings.
+Despite its thin, 5.1mm frame, this is a robust tablet providing an excellent surface for video editing, though it's a little larger than some of its less powerful siblings.
 However, with that size comes the greatest boon; that beautiful Tandem OLED display, which sandwiches two OLED panels and offers, according to Apple, 1,000 nits of standard brightness and 1,600 nits of HDR brightness, the same as with the 2022 model.
-However, based on our initial hands-on inspection, we think the Ultra Retina XDR OLED display looks even crisper than its predecessor.
+The Ultra Retina XDR OLED display looks even crisper than its predecessor.

 With a refresh rate of up to 120Hz, it's also incredibly responsive and especially shines when paired with the new Apple Pencil Pro.
 This new stylus introduces its own benefits; namely, how its new rotating barrel can quickly change the orientation of pen and brush tools, and the ability to squeeze the stylus to access a quick menu with tools and settings.